lensesio/k2k-helm-charts/README.md

 helm install kafka2kafka .  --namespace lenses-k2k -f examples/k2k-with-plaintext.yaml
 ```

+> Note: You need to substitute the placeholder `.` with a reference to your Helm chart registry and repository.
+For example, in the case of ex-Lenses, you need to use lensesio/lenses

 The command deploys Lenses Kafka2Kafka on the Kubernetes cluster in the example configuration.
 The Parameters section lists the parameters (#parameters) that can be configured during installation.

 ## Parameters